rei/rei-cedar-docs/docs/components/text/README.md

 ## Utility Classes

 `cdr-text` styles are available as a standalone css classes for users unable or preferring not to add custom styles to their applications, and who are unable to use the `cdr-text` vue.js component.
+Note that the text utility class file is over 100kb in size and may impact the performance of your application.
+Using the [text token mixins](./#text-token-mixins) will allow you to bundle only the text styles used in your application.

 For more information on importing these styles and how to use them, visit the [Developer getting started](../../getting-started/as-a-developer/) guide.